Scaling and Root Planing/Deep Cleaning in Fort Collins, CO

 After undergoing scaling and root planing, it is crucial to follow proper aftercare tips for successful healing.
 These tips will help ensure that your gums heal properly and prevent any further complications.
 Here are some important aftercare measures to consider:

-• Maintain good oral hygiene: Brush your teeth twice a day with a soft-bristled toothbrush and fluoride toothpaste.
+• Maintain good oral hygiene: Brush your teeth twice a day with a soft-bristle toothbrush and fluoride toothpaste.
 Be gentle around the treated areas to avoid irritation.

 • Use antimicrobial mouthwash: Rinse your mouth with an antimicrobial mouthwash recommended by our dentist.
 This helps kill bacteria and reduce the risk of infection.